CNugteren/CLBlast/README.md

 Contributing
 -------------

-Contributions are welcome in the form of tuning results for OpenCL devices previously untested.
-Furthermore, merge requests are welcome as long as they contain unit additions or modifications.
-Furthermore, they should follow the CLBlast coding style, which is based on the [Google C++ style guide](https://google-styleguide.googlecode.com/svn/trunk/cppguide.html) and the Effective C++ books by Scott Meyers.
+Contributions are welcome in the form of tuning results for OpenCL devices previously untested or pull requests.
+See [the contributing guidelines](CONTRIBUTING.md) for more details.

 The contributing authors (code, pull requests, testing) so far are: